Northing: 45.312488° Easting: 5.853513° Altitude: 1,939 m

 How to find it

-Follow the GR9 from the Col du Coq past the Trou du Glaz onto the plateau above.
+Follow the waymarked GR9 from the Col du Coq past the Trou du Glaz onto the plateau above.
 At a signposted junction follow the path up towards the summit.
 After about 350 metres an obvious spoil heap 40 metres on the left marks the location of Gouffre Pulpite.
-Continue up the main path for a further 130 m past a line of trees and escarpment on the right.
-Wander across the pavement to the right, past a large doline, and pick up a line of cairns which lead to the entrance which is marked with a metal plaque.
+Continue up the main path for a further 130 m past a line of trees and a small escarpment on the right.
+Wander across the pavement to the right, past a large doline, and pick up a line of cairns which lead to the narrow entrance which is marked with a metal plaque.
 It is about 170 m from the path, and close to the start of the grassy rise up to the western crête - closer than indicated on the IGN 1:25000 map.
-It can also be approached from above by ascending up the Pas de l'Œille, but that is a better route for descent rather than ascent.
+It can also be approached from above via Pas de l'Œille which is more direct, but it is a better route for descent rather than ascent.